DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_overview.md

 #### Windows 10 (64bit)

 First download the pre-compiled pvOptGUI packages: [pvOptGUI_Windows10_64bit/Paraview-v5.8.1_Windows10_64bit](https://github.com/DAFoam/files/releases/tag/pvOptGUI) and the airfoil aerodynamic optimization plugin [pvOptAirfoil_Windows10_64bit_latest.dll](https://github.com/DAFoam/files/releases/tag/pvOptGUI)
+**Note:** You may recieve a warning along the lines of "File is not commonly downloaded and may be dangerous."
+There is no problem, continue the download by selecting *keep* file.

 Extract the pvOptGui package to your Desktop
 **NOTE:** If a different location is preferred or the directories are renamed, edit the file paths in loadOptGUI.bat by right clicking the file and opening it with your preferred text editor